PBSW/SSD-Compulsory-Password-Manager/README.md

 2. Open a terminal.
 3. Navigate to the *PasswordManager* directory with `cd .\PasswordManager\`.
 4. Run `npm install` to install all the dependencies.
-5. Run the backend with `ng servce`.
+5. Run the backend with `ng serve`.

 The frontend should now be available at `http://localhost:4200`